Anomalous Heat Transfer in Nonequilibrium Quantum Systems

 {\bf Discussion.} We have shown that both intrasystem temperature inhomogeneity and intrasystem interactions are able to induce AHT in quantum systems, aside from initial inter- and intrasystem correlation.
-For qubit systems in which the interactions are limited to the two-body type, we have proven that the AHT occurs only if the initial states contain quantum coherence.
-Realizing AHT via the other mechanisms requires three-body interactions, which are usually weak and overwhelmed by two-body interactions in nature.
-However, three- and multi-body interactions have been simulated in laboratory with various quantum techniques from trapped ions to superconducting qubits~\cite{maslennikov2019NC,buchler2007NP,zhao2017PRA,mezzacapo2014PRL,Chancellor2017}.
+For qubit systems in which the interactions are limited to the 2B type, we have proven that the AHT occurs only if the initial states contain quantum coherence.
+Realizing AHT via the other mechanisms requires 3B interactions, which are usually weak and overwhelmed by 2B interactions in nature.
+However, 3B and multi-body interactions have been simulated in laboratory with various quantum techniques from trapped ions to superconducting qubits~\cite{maslennikov2019NC,buchler2007NP,zhao2017PRA,mezzacapo2014PRL,Chancellor2017}.
 It would be interesting to simulate the AHT phenomenon dominated by the mechanisms beyond the initial-state correlation.

-A quantum system exhibiting AHT is a potential platform for engineering the quantum heat pump.
-Recently, a two-qubit heat pump driven entirely by quantum correlation as fuel has been proposed theoretically~\cite{holdsworth2022}.
-Our AHT classification offers an atlas for searching the heat pump cycles and optimizing the efficiency performance, in particular, by exploring the intrasystem degrees of freedom.
-A heat pump based on three-qubit systems we discussed would be an interesting topic for future study.
+A quantum system exhibiting AHT is a potential platform for engineering heat pump, quantum absorption refrigerator, and quantum autonomous thermal machines \cite{linden2010PRL,levy2012PRL,du2018NJP,bhandari2021PRB,woods2023PRX}.
+A qubit heat pump driven entirely by quantum correlation as fuel has been proposed theoretically~\cite{holdsworth2022PRA}, and quantum refrigerators utilizing three thermal baths have been demonstrated~\cite{krishnan2024,huang2024PRL}.
+Moreover, thermodynamic computing using autonomous quantum thermal machines, where different operation regimes are tuned by temperature difference, has been proposed \cite{lipka-bartosik2024SA}.
+Our AHT classification offers an atlas for searching the heat engine cycles and optimizing the efficiency performance, in particular, by exploring the intrasystem degrees of freedom.